derekzacharias/dockerinstall/README.md

-# docker and portanior install
+# Docker and Portanior install

 Setup access to GitHub private repository.
 Copy and paste the following commands.
 From the system, you intend to do a git clone from.